The 10 Best Project Management Tools for FreelancersBy Aja Frost June 15th, 2015

 Price: Free for up to 5 users

-Solo belongs on this list because it was specifically designed for freelancers.
+Formerly known as Solo, Thrive belongs on this list because it was specifically designed for freelancers.
 In addition to creating projects and setting due dates, you can also create a client roster, which analyzes how many returning clients you have, what sectors they’re in, and how profitable you are working with them.
 You can easily see which clients are your most valuable while also keeping track of basic contact info like phone numbers and emails.

 This is also cool: When you can make invoices in the app, the software tracks which clients have paid you, which clients have overdue payments, and which clients you still need to bill.

-Solo also comes with a “Quotes” feature that logs how many quotes you’ve sent out and tracks how many have been accepted.
+Thrive also comes with a “Quotes” feature that logs how many quotes you’ve sent out and tracks how many have been accepted.

 Price: $13 per month or $130 per year